l0drex/family-tree/README.md

 # 🎨 Alternative design

 On the branch _straight_lines_, every link is drawn straight only using 90° angles.
 Instead of the rings, partnerships are only indicated by to connection of nodes.
-This branch was not updated in a while.
+This branch has not been updated in a while.

 ---
 ### 💡 Inspiration